Trump Highlights Health Agenda And Vows To Lower 'Unfair' Drug Prices

 He also took a victory lap for goals that his administration had accomplished.
 "We eliminated the very unpopular Obamacare individual mandate penalty," he said, referring to the requirement in the Affordable Care Act that most people must have health insurance or pay a fine.
 It was eliminated as part of the 2017 GOP tax bill, despite backlash from critics that it could undercut Obamacare, after many failed attempts by Republicans to repeal the law.

-And Trump noted congressional passage of a "right-to-try" bill that was supposed to make it easier for terminally ill patients to gain access to experimental medications, but so far few patients have been able to make the law work for them.
+And Trump noted congressional passage of a "right-to-try" bill that was supposed to make it easier for terminally ill patients to gain access to experimental medications, but so far, few patients have been able to make the law work for them.

 The most likely ground for bipartisanship will be the issue of drug prices, where Democrats are as eager as the president to do something to rein in prices.